 KILLING FROST AND MANAGEMENT OF ALFALFA AND SUDANGRASS

 areas may receive the first frost of the season tonight.
-Most corn and soybeans
+Most corn and soybeans in SE Iowa

-maturity that affects on yields should be minimal.
+are mature or close enough to maturity that affects on yields should be minimal.
 Most

 questions that come this time of year regard managing forages.

 usually requires 24 degrees F to completely kill its topgrowth.